-The aim of this unit is to develop learners’ understanding of strategic and change management models, as well as the ability to review strategic plans, to propose strategic options, to create implementation plans and to lead organisational changes.
+This unit aims to develop learners’ understanding of strategic and change management models and the ability to review strategic plans, propose strategic options, create implementation plans, and lead organizational changes.

-1. Be able to analyse key external influences on an organisation’s strategy.
+1. Be able to analyze critical external influences on an organization’s strategy.

-1.1 Critically evaluate the position of an organisation in its current market.
+1.1 Critically evaluate the position of an organization in its current market.

-1.2 Critically analyse the effects of existing plans on an organisation.
+1.2 Critically analyze the effects of existing plans on an organization.

-2. Be able to appraise strategic options for an organisation
+2. Be able to appraise strategic options for an organization

-2.2 Apply strategic models and tools to develop strategic options for an organisation.
+2.2 Apply strategic models and tools to develop strategic options for an organization.

 3. Be able to evaluate various tools and approaches to a strategy implementation plan.

-3.1 Create a relevant vision, mission and strategic goals for an organisation.
+3.1 Create a relevant vision, mission, and strategic goals for an organization.

-3.2 Propose a suitable structure for an organisation that fits a strategic plan.
+3.2 Propose a suitable structure for an organization that fits a strategic plan.

 3.3 Create a resourced strategy implementation plan.

-4. Be able to develop and implement a strategic organisational change management plan.
+4. Be able to develop and implement a strategic organizational change management plan.

-4.1 Apply force field analysis to effectively distinguish forces of change.
+4.1 Apply force field analysis to distinguish forces of change effectively.

 4.2 Critically evaluate various change management models.

-4.3 Identify relevant leadership and change agent skills to implement a strategic change in an organisation.
+4.3 Identify relevant leadership and change agent skills to implement a strategic change in an organization.

 5. Be able to monitor and control the implementation of strategic plans.